Meet Our Team

 Dr Rebecca Newby

 Rebecca is one of our registrars in the final year of GP training.
-She is now working part time since becoming a mum last year so will be with us until Spring 2018.
+She is now working part time since becoming a mum last year so will be with us until early 2019.
 She went to medical school in Newcastle and did her Foundation Years in North Cumbria before moving to Sheffield for GP training.
 In her training she has particularly enjoyed her rotations in obstetrics, psychiatry and palliative care.

 Dr Sam Wild